RandomDelta6/USB-Mouse/README.md

 # USB-Mouse
+Current Status - Incomplete.
+Do not attempt to use it in its current stage

 # Disclaimer
 This board has not been printed and tested physically to verify functionality.
 I do not assume any liability for the materials, information and opinions provided on, or available through, this project.
 I disclaim any liability for injury, death or damages resulting from the use thereof.